Skp29/HR_Analytics/README.md

 1. **Average Monthly Income by Job Role**: A bar plot to observe the mean monthly income across different job roles.
 2. *(Five more visualizations as per the project...)*

-## Installation and Usage

-*(Provide instructions on setting up the project locally, including how to install required libraries, setting up the database, etc.)*

-## Results and Discussion

-*(Summarize the key findings, insights, and any recommendations or conclusions derived from the project.)*

-## Future Work

-*(Discuss any limitations and future extensions of the current analysis.
-This might include additional datasets, techniques, or areas of exploration.)*

 ## Contributing

 We welcome contributions and suggestions!
 Please fork the repository and create a new pull request for review.

-## License

-*(Specify the license under which your project is released, if applicable.)*

-## Contact

-For any queries, please reach out to [Your Name or Project Maintainer's Name](mailto:your-email@example.com).

 ---